OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-dotnet-manage-entities.md

     Console.WriteLine("100 year policy ID is: " + policy100Year.Id);
     Console.WriteLine("One week policy ID is: " + policyWeek.Id);

-<span data-ttu-id="161a7-145">Pak můžete použít existující ID ve vašem kódu takto:</span><span class="sxs-lookup"><span data-stu-id="161a7-145">Then, you can use the existing IDs in your code like this:</span></span>
+<span data-ttu-id="13294-145">Potom můžete hello stávající ID ve vašem kódu takto:</span><span class="sxs-lookup"><span data-stu-id="13294-145">Then, you can use hello existing IDs in your code like this:</span></span>

     const string policy1YearId = "nb:pid:UUID:2a4f0104-51a9-4078-ae26-c730f88d35cf";

-    // Get the standard policy for 1 year read only var tempPolicyId = from b in _context.AccessPolicies where b.Id == policy1YearId
+    // Get hello standard policy for 1 year read only var tempPolicyId = from b in _context.AccessPolicies where b.Id == policy1YearId
                        select b;
     IAccessPolicy policy1Year = tempPolicyId.FirstOrDefault();

-    // Get the existing asset
+    // Get hello existing asset
     var tempAsset = from a in _context.Assets where a.Id == assetID
                 select a;